Kureev/react-native-blur/README.md

 ### Android

 Android uses the [500px-android-blur](https://github.com/500px/500px-android-blur) library, which works by blurring a referenced view.
-This means that you must wait until the view you want to blur is rendered.
-You then use `findNodeHandle` to get a reference to that view, and pass that reference to the `BlurView` as the `viewRef` prop.
+This means that you must wait until the view you want to blur is rendered, and then pass the reference to the `BlurView` as the `viewRef` prop.
 Take a look at [the BlurView example](#blurview) to see how it works.

 The Android library introduces some limitations: